 - FAST RESULTS – Prepaid express return shipping is included with the test.
 Results are available within 24 to 72 hours of sample receipt at the laboratory.
 Refund policy: the kit is not returnable once purchased and must be used within 60 days of purchase, refunds will be provided if the physician prescription is not authorized for any reason (such as for having emergency warning symptoms at sample registration) or if results are not provided due to fault of the shipment or testing process.

 - ONLINE REGISTRATION AND AUTHORIZATION – Online registration and physician authorization process included with the kit.
 Samples must be registered into the DxTerity portal and returned to a FedEx collection location on the same day as collection, before the last express pick-up.
 Samples may not be collected on Sunday in most locations.

 - EASY TO UNDERSTAND RESULTS – Fact sheet for patients and the official lab report will be available to you online and may be downloaded to serve as proof of your result.
 DxTerity developed the test and each sample is processed in our CLIA-Certified (Clinical Laboratory Improvement Amendments) and CAP Accredited (College of American Pathologists) laboratory.

 - FDA AUTHORIZED AT-HOME TEST KIT – The empowerDX COVID-19 Nasal PCR Test has an FDA Emergency Use Authorization (EUA).
 Our laboratories are CLIA certified and CAP accredited.
 This test is not for severe symptoms.
-You must be 18yrs+ to use this test
+Approved for ages 3+

 - PAIN-FREE – Shallow and pain-free nose swab.